 - 1. The system prompts the user for input - 2.
 The user types in a command (usually in the form verb + object, e.g. "go north") - 3.
 The user's command is parsed, and the verb and object are checked to see if they are on the master list: - a) if the verb is a movement word, and the direction is a valid portal from the current room, it moves the player into a new room.
 The user gets a full description of the room and its portals, and the short names of any moveable objects in the room. - b) if the verb is a fight word, and the named monster is in the current room, then the monster is attacked.
 If no monster is specified, and there is only one monster in the room, then this monster is attacked.
 CFM handles the fighting. - c) if the verb is an information word, then a description is output.
 If the word is used alone, then a description of the current room, plus its exits is given.
 If it is used with a direction, the portal (if any) in that direction is described.
-If it is used with an artifact, then the full description of that artifact is given. - d) if the verb is an inventory word, and the given action can be performed, then the named artifact is added/removed from the player's artifact list; or is wielded as a weapon; or the inventory is listed. - e) if the verb is an action word, and is used with an artifact, then the artifact is checked to see if it is a valid action.
+If it is used with an artifact, then the full description of that artifact is given.
+Note that DM does not store any of these descriptions they are obtained from MP, AM and CFM as needed. - d) if the verb is an inventory word, and the given action can be performed, then the named artifact is added/removed from the player's artifact list; or is wielded as a weapon; or the inventory is listed. - e) if the verb is an action word, and is used with an artifact, then the artifact is checked to see if it is a valid action.
 If it is a valid action, the action is performed on the artifact.
 The result is described to the user.
 If the command is an eat action, and the artifact is food, then the strength of the artifact is added to the player's strength. - 4.
 The fight and move functions of CFM are called to see if any monsters attack the player, or move from room to room.
-A description of any fighting and it's result is given to the user. - 5.
+A description of any fighting and its result is given to the user. - 5.
 If the player is dead the game ends.
 Otherwise the loop continues.